 It considers factors shaping your life and your plan preferences to select term plans that best serve your financial requirements.
 The term insurance calculator will also suggest the premiums payable for each term plan and give you various premium paying modes to choose from.

-There are many term insurance benefits that make it an excellent investment to secure the financial safety of your family.
+There are many term insurances benefits that make it an excellent investment to secure the financial safety of your family.

 The sum assured under term insurance online is paid out in case of death of policyholder to the appointed nominee.

 A term plan’s sum assured is not linked to any market factors.

 Most insurance companies require a mandatory medical tests as per their risk assessment criteria before issuing the insurance policy.
 Some companies have started offering tele medical check-ups.

 A policyholder can opt for riders that provide additional coverage.
 Some of the common riders are:

 A typical term life insurance policy tenure starts at certain age of the policyholder and continues till the age up to which the life insured needs life protection.
 There are many plans in the market that provide “whole life protection” at reasonable premiums.

 Term insurance policies have a free look period of 30 days/15 days.
 This means the policyholder can choose to purchase life protection; however, if he decides to cancel the policy within 30 days & policyholder is offered a full refund.